harshita2201301024/obsidian/Untitled 1.md

 9. Look up for Model Type and Model in GPU Request
 10. API to submit GPU Request

-11. if Look up for Model type and Model are same as GPU Request then i will be only needing api to submit Model as a Service
+11. if Look up for Model type and Model are same as GPU Request then i will be needing api to submit
-12.